Business

 Water harvesting

-The harvesting of rainwater is the most common method of water harvesting.
-Nevertheless, collecting and recycling water used daily is becoming increasingly common.
-This way, a lot of wasted water finds more use in the farms, consequently leading to more productivity.
+Collecting rainwater is the most common form of water harvesting, but recycling daily-use water for farm application is becoming more widespread.
+Both approaches redirect water that would otherwise go to waste, raising farm productivity in the process.
 Organizations such as the International Water Management Institute (IWMI) have documented how rainwater harvesting systems can increase smallholder farm productivity by up to 15% in semi-arid regions.

 Hydroponics